Executive Overview

 The Genesis And History Of MDA

 In late 2000, OMG members first reviewed the document entitled "Model Driven Architecture" and decided to form an architecture team to produce a more formal statement of the MDA.
 This formal but still incomplete definition of the MDA was set out in the 2001 document "Model Driven Architecture - A Technical Perspective", by the OMG Architecture Board MDA Drafting Team.
-(This is the same document that is also linked under "White Papers" on the Papers page.).
 Voted by members in September, 2001, to be the group's base architecture, the MDA was immediately used by many Domain Task Forces to define and adopt standards on multiple middleware platforms.

 In mid-2014, members adopted the revised "MDA Guide Revision 2.0" as a more detailed definition of the architecture.
 This paper is based on the separate MDA Foundation Model